MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/RS485/UsingModbusRTU_CODESYS3S.md

-## Creating a Modbus RTU device using the CODESYS 3S runtime
+## Using Modbus RTU with the CODESYS 3S runtime

 ### __Content__
 This page describes adding a modbus RTU device using the CODESYS 3S runtime.